Round-trip: 16 km

 Location: Bayfield, WI

-Most hikers turn back at this point to make a 6.5 km out-and-back which takes about one and one half hours round trip.
-Beyond this second overlook the trail becomes faint and difficult to find and continues along the top of the escarpment for a while and then turns back into the woodlands.
+Most hikers turn back at this point to make a 6.5 km out-and-back which takes about one and one half hours round trip.?
+Beyond this second overlook, the trail becomes faint and difficult to find and continues along the top of the escarpment for a while and then turns back into the woodlands.
 There are a few ravines which this trail meanders into and out of with some steeper climbs.
-Eventually the trail turns back to the lake and ends at a long stretch of natural beach.
-At the far end of this beach is the backpacker’s campsite which can be reserved for an overnight.
+Eventually, the trail turns back to the lake and ends at a long stretch of natural beach.
+At the far end of this beach is the backpacker?s campsite which can be reserved for overnight.